MrKerim/Competitive-Programing/algoleague_advance/data_structures_training/Q17/README.md

 # İtirazı olan var mı?

 There are `n` cats in a row awaiting attention from the algorithm team, each with their own beauty rating represented as `b0`, `b1`, …, `bn−1`.
-For every cat at position `i`, determine the leftmost `li` and rightmost `ri` positions where the cats are at least as beautiful as the cat at position `i`, satisfying `0 ≤ li ≤ i ≤ ri < n`.
+For every cat at position `i`, determine the leftmost `li` and rightmost `ri` positions where the cats are at least as beautiful as the cat at position `i`, satisfying $0 ≤ li ≤ i ≤ ri < n$.

 ### Input Format
 The first line contains an integer `n` — the number of cats.